shailensukul/js-sequence/README.md

 // use dashed lines for the connector a-->b: text

+// use open arrow for the connector a->>b: text

+// use dashed, open arrow for the connector a-->>b: text

 // connect a to b with a linebreak in some text a->b: text\n text2